Talk: Pip Stewart - Reflections on the Amazon

 St George's Guildhall is the largest surviving medieval guildhall in England - boasting many original and rare medieval features.
 The first theatre production was in 1442 and was officially reopened after an ambitious restoration in 1951, marking the start of the first King’s Lynn Festival.

 The nearest parking for the Guildhall is on the Tuesday Market Place or behind the Corn Exchange on Common Staithe Quay.
 Please note: Charges apply 24 hours a day, including for Blue Badge holders.
-A £1 flat fee applies between the hours of 6pm – 8am.
-If parking before 6pm, please ensure you pay the correct fee.
+A £1 flat fee applies in the evening - please ensure you pay the correct fee.

 There are stairs to the auditorium with access for those with restricted mobility via a stair climber.
 For further accessibility information please contact the box office on 01553 764864